databricks/databricks-sdk-py/docs/workspace/jobs.rst

         Cancels all active runs of a job.
 The runs are canceled asynchronously, so it doesn't prevent new runs from being started.

+        :param all_queued_runs: bool (optional)
+          Optional boolean parameter to cancel all queued runs.
+If no job_id is provided, all queued runs in the workspace are canceled.
-        :param job_id: int
+        :param job_id: int (optional)
           The canonical identifier of the job to cancel all runs of.
-This field is required.